-- They should have executed cost containment tactics.
+- They should have experience in the execution of cost-containment tactics.

-- They must have the primary logistics management skills covered.
-These include warehousing, transportation, order fulfillment, trade issues, distribution and third-party management.
+- They must have primary logistics management skills.
+These include warehousing, transportation, order fulfillment, trade issues, distribution, and third-party management.

-- They should be able to forecast and plan ahead for the potential needs of the company.
+- They should be able to forecast and plan for the potential needs of your business.

 - They should have the ability to analyze risk.
-For example, they must be able to analyze the risks inside planning and routing software before sending a truck on the road.
-They should also be able to create dummy routes and see how well they perform with good accuracy.
+For example, they must analyze the risks inside planning and routing software before sending a vehicle on the road.
+They should also be able to create dummy routes and see how well they perform with reasonable accuracy.